boyboffin/focus-monitor/README.md

    - Wait until Docker reports it running
    -  Wait another minute or so if can.
 While not necessary, this is opportunity to fully synce before first backup runs.
       If you hit it too soon you'll see error messages, but subsequent backup should be fine.
 Problem is that may be a day away.
-      TODO: write up how to check status of _replicators, or even better poll for it and let user know!
 2. Monitor node app
    - $ cd c:\focus\focus-monitor
    - $ node ./src/pp.js